Cladding - FAQs

 We are also investigating ways in which we may be able to allow residents to pay any costs over an extended period.

 We will write to you again on this when the position is clearer.

-Find out what the government has said recently and what our approach is in response.The latest on cladding
+Find out what the government has said recently on cladding and how it is affected by coronavirus.The latest on cladding

 Fire Risk Assessments - FAQs